sbelharbi/structured-output-ae/inout/deep-conv-ae-lfpw-reconstruction-image/readme.md

-The file `reconstruction-deep-conv-ae.tar.gz` contains the image and its reconstruction using a deep convolutional autoencoder.
+The file `reconstruction-deep-conv-ae.tar.gz` contains the image and its reconstruction for LFPW dataset using a deep convolutional autoencoder.
 Please see the code in the file: `../../sop_embed/experiments/debug_deep_conv_autoenc.py`.
 This is the architecture we used (not optimized):
 ```python
 # Deep conv.ae